StackVista/stackstate-docs/use/alerting/notifications/channels/teams.md

 ![Configure Teams Channe](/.gitbook/assets/k8s/configure-teams-channel.png)

-Back in StackState you can now use the Webhook URL to create a notification channel.
+Back in Rancher Observability you can now use the Webhook URL to create a notification channel.

 ## Teams messages for notifications